-This rule was amended pursuant to Order Adopting Interim Bankruptcy Rules and Amending Local Bankruptcy Rules to implement changes mandated by the Small Business Reorganization Act of 2019 (SBRA) dated February 14, 2020.
+By Order Amending Local Bankruptcy Rules dated February 14, 2020, this rule was amended to implement changes mandated by the Small Business Reorganization Act of 2019 (SBRA).

 By Order Amending Local Bankruptcy Rules dated November 18, 2009, this rule was amended effective December 1, 2009, to conform with the time computation changes in the Federal Rules of Bankruptcy Procedure.